A Letter from the Founder

 About Liza Libes

-Liza has published three poetry collections, Broken Weekend, Vintage Lovers, and Illicit Kingdom, and is currently at work on her fourth poetry collection, Girl Soldier.
-Her work has appeared in Gone Lawn, Persuasion, The American Spectator, Kveller, and elsewhere.
-Liza is also the Founder and CEO of Invictus Prep, an inventive college consulting startup that highlights Liza’s aptitude for writing and entrepreneurship.
-When she is not writing, you can find at her favorite bookstore or opera house, perpetually overdressed.
+Liza’s writing has most recently appeared in The Boston Globe, Persuasion, The Hechinger Report, The New York Times Upfront, and the Jewish Book Council’s Paper Brigade.
+Liza is also the founder and CEO of Invictus Prep, an inventive college consulting startup that highlights her aptitude for writing and entrepreneurship.
+When she is not writing, you can find her at her favorite bookstore or opera house, invariably overdressed.

 Visit pensandpoison.bio to learn more.